Generic Name: sacrosidase

 Dosage Form: oral solution

-Sucraid is a pale yellow, clear solution with a pleasant sweet taste.
+Sucraid is a pale yellow to colorless, clear solution with a pleasant sweet taste.
 Each milliliter (mL) of Sucraid contains 8,500 International Units (I.U.) of the enzyme sacrosidase, the active ingredient.
 The chemical name of this enzyme is ß,D-fructofuranoside fructohydrolase.
 The enzyme is derived from baker’s yeast (Saccharomyces cerevisiae).

-It has been reported that the primary amino acid structure of this protein consists of 513 amino acids with an apparent molecular weight of 100,000 g/mole for the glycosylated monomer (Range 66,000-116,000 g/mole).
+It has been reported that the primary amino acid structure of this protein consists of 513 amino acids with an apparent molecular weight of 100,000 g/mole for the glycosylated monomer (range 66,000-116,000 g/mole).
 Reports also suggest that the protein exists in solution as a monomer, dimer, tetramer, and octomer ranging from 100,000 g/mole to 800,000 g/mole.
-It has an isoelectric point of 4 (pl=4.093).
+It has an isoelectric point (pI) of 4.5.

 Sucraid may contain small amounts of papain.
 Papain is known to cause allergic reactions in some people.
 Papain is a protein-cleaving enzyme that is introduced in the manufacturing process to digest the cell wall of the yeast and may not be completely removed during subsequent process steps.

-Sucraid also contains 50% glycerol (w/w) in an aqueous solution.
+Sucraid contains sacrosidase in a vehicle comprised of glycerol (50% wt/wt), water, and citric acid to maintain the pH at 4.0 to 4.7.
 Glycerol (glycerin) in the amount consumed in the recommended doses of Sucraid has no expected toxicity.

 This enzyme preparation is fully soluble with water, milk, and infant formula (DO NOT HEAT SOLUTIONS CONTAINING Sucraid).
 Do not put Sucraid in warm or hot liquids.